cardosan/EFO-LCI/README.md

 # Forest-LCA-test
-Folder with all the data of the questionnaire
+This folder contains all the data of the questionnaire bla bla bla, I will write more, bla bla bla